LennartFr/ALFTrading/README.md

 # <a href="https://investor.vanguard.com/home">Vanguard</a>,
 # <a href="https://us.etrade.com/">E*TRADE</a>,
 # <a href="https://www.schwab.com/">Charles Schwab</a>

+Brokers from authorized broeragehouses dothe actual buying and selling on the floor at the various Stock Exchanges.
+You as an investor enter your buy and sell orders in your brokerage accont that you haveset upwith the brokerage firm.

 Yyu can also bypass the brokerage houses and set up an account with a low-cost financial services omapny like
 <a href="https://robinhood.com/us/en/">Robinhood</a>, <a href="https://www.betterment.com/:Betterment</a> or M1 and essentialy do the same thing.